Dear members of the NYU Abu Dhabi community,

 - A technology and connectivity program designed to support remote instruction or work.

 Our University is a diverse and vital center of scholarship, with faculty who are leading scholars, artists, researchers, writers, and dedicated teachers.
 As we implement remote instruction into the fall, our students will receive the outstanding educational experience with a distinctive focus on intercultural understanding and leadership that is the hallmark of NYUAD.
-Throughout the summer, faculty will be offered extensive opportunities through the Hilary Ballon Center for Excellence in Teaching and Learning as well as the Library and Academic Technology to ensure that instructional needs are supported.
+Throughout the summer, faculty will be offered extensive opportunities through the Hilary Ballon Center for Teaching and Learning as well as the Library and Academic Technology to ensure that instructional needs are supported.

 We know that you will have questions about what specifically these plans will mean for you — whether you are a student, faculty member, staff member, graduate student, postdoc, or researcher.